 Much of the building work was done by volunteers of the group.
 To raise funds they ran Fetes, Jumble Sales, Beetle Drives, Carol singing, Barbeques, Dances and Gang shows.
 They ran a market stall, as did the 28th, selling good quality jumble.
 A Whist Drive, maybe a little dated at this time, was rejected, following the poor attendance at the Beetle Drive, also possibly past its peak.
 The money raised was matched by external funds: a Council grant and a grant from National Scouting.

-A date of 1963 is confirmed for a Group Gang Show, but a photo of a 4th & 17th Gang Show from the 1970’s also exists.
+A date of 1963 is confirmed for a Group Gang Show, but a photo of the eleven 4th & 17th members in a District Gang Show (undated but probably from the 1970’s) also exists.
 Nick Hoyos of the 4th was producer of the four District Gang Shows from 1971 to 1974.

 The frames of canoes remain in between the rafters of the building.
 Neither the Pack nor the Troop are recorded as winning District Trophies.
 Full lists of competitors have not been collated.

 - Pete Maskell GSL c.1977 (Chiefy)

 - R Henderson from post 1950 list ‘Scouter in Charge‘